This page describes how to globally configure ESB Transports. It contains the following sections:

 transportSender> are used to configure transport receivers and senders respectively.
 Some transports are already configured and enabled by default, including the HTTP and HTTPS transports.

-The HTTP and HTTPS transports are required for the WSO2 EI management console and other administrative functions.
-Do not disable these transports.
+The HTTP and HTTPS transports are required to start the Management Console of the ESB Profile of WSO2 EI, and for other administrative functions.
+Therefore, do not disable these transports.

-However, products like WSO2 ESB and WSO2 EI use the HTTP Pass Through transport in axis2.xml.
+However, WSO2 ESB and the ESB Profile of WSO2 EI use the HTTP Pass Through transport in axis2.xml.

 transportReceiver> has the following attributes and elements: